Russian Summer School on Institutional Analysis

-The aim of RSSIA is to promote empirical research in various fields of Economics and foster the communication and expertise exchange between early career researchers and established scholars, faculty and students.
-RSSIA 2021 will continue the tradition of previous Summer Schools with project proposal presentations and discussions, tutorials, faculty lectures, and networking opportunities.
+The aim of the RSSIA is to promote empirical research in various fields of economics and foster the communication and expertise exchange between early-career researchers and established scholars, faculty and students.
+The RSSIA-2022 will continue the tradition of previous Summer Schools with project proposal presentations and discussions, tutorials, faculty lectures, and networking opportunities.